 Yarra City Council's Annual Report 2019/20 covers year three of its 2017-21 Council Plan (incorporating the Health and Wellbeing Plan).

-This report has been prepared for submission to the Victorian Minister for Local Government by 30 November 2020.
+This report was submitted to the Victorian Minister for Local Government before 30 November 2020.

 In this report, information is provided on: